vyos/vyos-documentation/docs/configuration/container/index.rst

       set container name mysql-server image mysql:8.0

-    If a registry is not specefied, Docker.io will be used as the container registry unless an alternative registry is specefied using **set container registry <name>** or the registry is included in the image name
+    If a registry is not specified, Docker.io will be used as the container registry unless an alternative registry is specified using **set container registry <name>** or the registry is included in the image name

     .. code-block:: none